Ira-Project/lastword/Initial Customers/__Outline.md

 - Getting teacher and student feedback
 - Identifying a distribution channel
 - Figuring out pricing and a business model
-- Understanding more the sales cycle
+- Understanding the sales cycle

 ### Principles
 - Feature requests.
 While feature requests are feedback in some form it's important to not get into building too much and actually getting users to use the product.